GuardBear2/SIEM/docs/ref/configuration/README.md

-# Configuration
+﻿# Configuration

-The Wazuh Server can be configured modifying the available options in the `/etc/wazuh-server/wazuh-server.yml` file.
+The GuardBear Server can be configured modifying the available options in the `/etc/guardbear-server/guardbear-server.yml` file.

-## Wazuh Server Options
+## GuardBear Server Options